brancengregory/cdc-mortality-2016/writeup.md

 # Analysis of Alcohol Related Mortality

 ## Data Sources
-* The U.S. Centers for Disease Control and Prevention (CDC) Division of Vital Statistics produces yearly [Multiple Cause Mortality Files](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Mortality_Multiple), which include basic demographic variables such as race<span id="a1">[[1]](#f1)</span> and sex.
+* The U.S. Centers for Disease Control and Prevention (CDC) Division of Vital Statistics produces yearly [Multiple Cause Mortality Files](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Mortality_Multiple), which include basic demographic variables such as race[[1]](#f1) and sex.
 This analysis uses the latest dataset to date, 2016.

 * In addition, [total population estimates](https://wonder.cdc.gov/bridged-race-population.html) are produced by the joint effort of the U.S. Census Bureau and the National Center for Health Statistics (NCHS).
-These can be used to calculate mortality rates by age group for different populations, and as a standard population for age adjusted comparisons<span id="a2">[[2]](#f2)</span> of the aggregate mortality rates for populations which may vary in their age distributions.
+These can be used to calculate mortality rates by age group for different populations, and as a standard population for age adjusted comparisons[[2]](#f2) of the aggregate mortality rates for populations which may vary in their age distributions.

 ## Methodology
 ### Load Needed Libraries